Saturday, December 14, 2024

 How exactly does she shut as door and walk through a kitchen at the same time?
 And how many hands does she have?
 She needs three here: one to close the door (though I suppose she could have used a foot or hip), one to drape the raincoat, and one to reach for the phone.

-While I know a sentence like this isn’t meant to be taken as if everything was happening at the same time, it often reads as such when all the events are grouped together.
-X is happening as Y is happening.
-That’s the nature of as in this type of sentence.
-That can yank readers right out of a story as they try to figure out who's doing what when.
+While I know a sentence like this isn’t meant to be taken as if everything was happening at the same time, it often reads that way when all the events are grouped together.
+That’s the nature of as in this type of sentence, and it can yank readers right out of the story while they try to figure out who's doing what when.
 Try breaking up the actions a bit:

-A quick search for as can show you places where too much could be going on at once, or funny situations are occurring.
+A search for as can show you places where too much might be going on at once.
 They’re opportunities to clarify the work and find stronger ways to describe the scene.

 2. She said, doing something while talking